-Unlike other insects and pests, cockroaches rarely bite.
-The reason these critters are dangerous is because of the dirt, bacteria, parasitic worms, human pathogens, and diseases.
-They carry diarrhea, fever, vomiting, and even Salmonella in rare cases.
+Unlike other insects and pests, cockroaches rarely bite; these critters are dangerous because of the dirt, bacteria, parasitic worms, human pathogens, and diseases.

 Therefore, for safety measures, you must be familiar with their types.